From being in our customers’ shoes to designing the customer journeys.

 According to Millward Brown, only 45 percent of senior marketing professionals understand their customer’s journeys.
 It seems that customer journeys are still a new concept for many organizations.
 Customer journeys are not business processes that we design in our comfortable meeting rooms.
 Instead, they are processes of a company that customers experience in their real lives.
 We need customer journeys to understand the actual footsteps of our customers.
 Let’s have a look at the critical steps in designing customer journeys:

-1. In my opinion, the first step in designing a customer journey is starting with facts and not assumptions about what the customer is going through.
+1. The first step in designing a customer journey is starting with facts and not assumptions about what the customer is going through.
 To establish a fact base, some of the commonly used methods are the voice of customer surveys, reports, call center and store representative feedback, and listening to customer calls.
-Including real customers to customer journey design process would also provide reliable insights.
+Including real customers in the customer journey design process would also provide reliable insights.
 Another commonly used tip is living the actual customer journey as the CX professional – this can enable leaving the assumptions behind and the facts to surface.

 2. Defining where the journey begins is the crucial next step.
 Customer journeys do not start after a transaction; it begins when customers need that specific product or service.
 Let’s look at an airline example: a journey does not start after buying a flight ticket.
 It starts when the customer begins to think about traveling.
 The Airline should start monitoring not only the duration of the flight but from airport transfer, check-in, and lounge experience.